-Once purchased, the Coalition will improve safe access to The Sawmill for school children, people will mobility impairments, and those looking to explore the river by canoe or kayak.
+In the coming year, the Coalition will improve safe access to The Sawmill for school children, people will mobility impairments, and those looking to explore the river by canoe or kayak.
 Safety improvements will include a larger parking area with room for two school buses and an ADA-accessible crosswalk so all visitors can safely cross Mill Road from the parking area to The Sawmill’s entrance.

 The expanded Sawmill land will also become home to a community garden space for students from nearby Jireh Swift Elementary School and neighborhood residents.
-The community gardens will be developed and managed in partnership with the Marion Institute’s GROW Education project, which uses gardening to advance STEM curriculum and incorporate healthy living skills in the New Bedford Public Schools.
+The community gardens will be developed in partnership with the Marion Institute’s GROW Education project, which uses gardening to advance STEM curriculum and incorporate healthy living skills in the New Bedford Public Schools.

 New Bedford voters adopted the Community Preservation Act in 2014 to create a dedicated fund for projects to protect open space, preserve historic resources, and expand community housing and outdoor recreational activities.
 The CPC administers the local Community Preservation fund, recommending projects to the City Council for funding approval.
-The Sawmill expansion project is the city’s only open space protection project in FY18.
+The Sawmill expansion project was the city’s only open space protection project in FY18.